ihmeuw/vivarium_research/docs/source/gbd2017_models/causes/neoplasms/breast_cancer/cancer_model.rst

 Cause Model Diagram
 -------------------

-According to GBD 2017, cancer cases are considered cured if the patient survives more than 10 years.
-But, there is no data available for remission rate which makes it difficult to transition through the states.
+Within GBD 2017 data, the remission rate is not available which makes it difficult to transition through the states.
 So, due to data limitations we are simplifying the model.

 Note: This simpliflication might over estimate the number of deaths.